Declaration 'absolutely' paid off - Brook

 At the Bay Oval he fell 11 runs short of becoming only the second England batter to make four hundreds in as many Tests, a feat Ken Barrington achieved twice in the 1960s.

-"I was thinking about that a little bit when I was out there, but I'd taken an 89 every day of the week," said Brook.
+"I was thinking about that a little bit when I was out there, but I'd take an 89 every day of the week," said Brook.

 Before September, Brook had won only four England caps, all in the T20 format.
 A freak injury to Jonny Bairstow, who broke his leg when falling on a golf course, let Brook in to make his Test debut against South Africa.